 Further, we have complied with the requirements of the National Audit Office's Auditor Guidance Note 01 issued in May 2020 which sets out supplementary guidance on ethical requirements for auditors of local public bodies.

-Details of fees charged are detailed in Appendix D.
+Details of fees charged are detailed in Appendix D. Please note that all fee variations are subject to approval by PSAA.

 Transparency